node-red/node-red.github.io/docs/getting-started/installation.md

 Or, you may want to use a version from your operating system's package manager:
  <https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager>

-### Get Node-RED
+### Install Node-RED

-There are several ways to install Node-RED.
-The simplest is to use npm.
+There are two ways to get Node-RED; either via npm, or directly from GitHub:

+#### Using npm

+    $ mkdir node-red
+    $ cd node-red
     $ npm install node-red

+This installs Node-RED, and its core dependencies into the `node_modules` directory.

+Installing via npm also allows you to [embed Node-RED into an existing application](../embedding.html).

+The version installed by npm is a point-in-time snapshot.
+To get the latest code run:

+    $ npm install node-red/node-red

+#### From GitHub

-Or you can clone the repository from GitHub:
+Either clone the repository:

     $ git clone https://github.com/node-red/node-red.git

-Or you can download the latest zip file from <https://github.com/node-red/node-red/archive/master.zip>.
+Or download the latest zip file from <https://github.com/node-red/node-red/archive/master.zip>.

-### Install the pre-requisite modules
+Once downloaded, the core pre-requisite modules must be installed.
 From the top-level directory of Node-RED, run:

     $ npm install

-This will install the core pre-requisite modules.

 ### Installing individual node dependencies